opulo-inc/ohai/docs/lumen/pack-out/index.md

 ### `front-leg-extension` and `nozzle-rack`
 1. Insert `nozzle-rack` into the bottom right pocket
-	* Confirm the `nozzle-rack` has all its mounting hardware installed by peering through the bag
+	* Confirm `nozzle-rack` has all its mounting hardware installed by peering through the bag

 	![alt text](img/IMG_36.JPG)
 	![alt text](img/IMG_37.JPG)